qiime2/docs/source/tutorials/moving-pictures.rst

 Alpha and beta diversity analysis
 ---------------------------------

 QIIME 2's diversity analyses are available through the ``q2-diversity`` plugin, which supports computing alpha and beta diversity metrics, applying related statistical tests, and generating interactive visualizations.
-We'll first apply the ``core-metrics`` method, which rarefies a ``FeatureTable[Frequency]`` to a user-specified depth, and then computes a series of alpha and beta diversity metrics.
+We'll first apply the ``core-metrics-phylogenetic`` method, which rarefies a ``FeatureTable[Frequency]`` to a user-specified depth, and then computes a series of alpha and beta diversity metrics.
 The metrics computed by default are:

 * Alpha diversity